mamba-org/mamba/docs/source/installation.rst

 Fresh install
 *************

-We strongly recommend to start from ``mambaforge``, a community project of the conda-forge community.
+We strongly recommend to start from Mambaforge, a community project of the conda-forge community.

-| You can download `mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_ for Windows, macOS and Linux.
+| You can download `Mambaforge <https://github.com/conda-forge/miniforge#mambaforge>`_ for Windows, macOS and Linux.
-| ``mambaforge`` comes with the popular ``conda-forge`` channel preconfigured, but you can modify the configuration to use any channel you like.
+| Mambaforge comes with the popular ``conda-forge`` channel preconfigured, but you can modify the configuration to use any channel you like.

  | After successful installation, you can use the mamba commands as described in :ref:`mamba user guide<mamba>`.